CloudLabs-MOC/CloudLabs-SEED/Cryptography/Secret-Key Encryption/Secret-Key-Encryption.md

 - Chapter 21 of the SEED Book,Computer & Internet Security: A Hands-on Approach, 2nd Edition,
     by Wenliang Du.
 See details athttps://www.handsonsecurity.net.

-Lab Environment.
-This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
+Lab Environment.You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 ## 2 Lab Environment